Samir Kamnani

 For Del Mahabadi, International Marketing Manager for Psyched Wellness, understanding these restrictions was key to keeping business moving.
 Psyched Wellness is a Toronto-based life sciences company that focuses on the production and distribution of health and wellness products.
 Their flagship product, Calm, was created using the first legal Amanita Muscaria extract available for sale in the United States.

 Since their product fell into the food supplement category, they were able to legally sell it online and avoid regulatory hurdles that companies often face with psychedelic products.
 Because Calm doesn’t create psychoactive effects, it allowed Psyched Wellness more freedom to expand its retail business using partners like Shopify.
-They recently partnered with ShipHero to help expedite orders and address lags in efficiency.
+They also partnered with ShipHero to help expedite orders and address lags in efficiency.
 This benefited their customers in that they could receive products in just 3-5 days, even if it was an international order.

 “International product returns are much easier with a great fulfillment partner,” says Mahabadi.
 “Before we had a fulfillment partner, shipping products and receiving returns was a much slower process.
 We have been able to grow customer trust and scale with someone who can work alongside us to navigate the international space.”

-With rising inflation rates, many shoppers are more price-conscious.
+Calculate your savings & extra revenueWith rising inflation rates, many shoppers are more price-conscious.
 Offering products for prices that match their value will help prevent purchase regret.

 When incorporating shipping fees into the final price at checkout, be transparent and offer options, including free shipping (where possible).
-These days, eight percent of consumers expect free shipping when ordering a certain dollar amount of products, and 66% expect free shipping for all online orders.
+These days, eighty percent of consumers expect free shipping when ordering a certain dollar amount of products, and 66% expect free shipping for all online orders.

 It’s better to be upfront about the fees that will be included in a purchase, rather than having a surprise at checkout.
 Clearly stating who is responsible for duties and taxes should be a high priority when dealing with new shoppers.
-If possible, offer several shipping options.
-Some consumers might be willing to pay more money upfront to receive their purchase faster, while others are more willing to wait if it means paying a lower price.

 If you would like to offer free shipping but costs are high, you could set a minimum that buyers need to reach before they can get free shipping.
-Hiring a local courier service for last-mile delivery can also save you money, allowing you to offer even lower or potentially free shipping to shoppers.

 Be sure to pay all customs fees ahead of time to prevent any delays in delivery.
 If you need assistance, contact the local import or customs office in the country of the order’s final destination.

-Don’t forget to include any duties and fees you’ll be responsible for paying.
-Your customer is usually responsible for paying the fees on a shipment.
-This is known as Delivered Duty Unpaid (DDU) or Delivered At Place (DAP).
 If you prefer to cover these fees, you’ll need to pay them before shipping the order.
 You should also include the required shipping labels and documentation, an invoice that includes the weight and value of the item, a packing list, and any other required information.
 Be sure to check to see all requirements for imports and exports to prevent delays.

 Make currency conversion easy for people shopping on your website.
 You can provide this by using an international domain in the local language and currency.
 There could also be a feature on your website with country flags, which allows consumers to easily switch between currencies.

-Lastly, use high-quality packaging to avoid damages and loss of revenue.
+Make sure to use high-quality packaging to avoid damages and loss of revenue.
 If you’re shipping more delicate or valuable items, insurance might be worth the upfront cost.

 As we’ve previously seen, supply chain issues can cause major delays and rises in shipping costs.
 If your cross-border shipping prices are higher than expected, you might want to consider utilizing third-party logistics (3PLs).
 3PLs are vendors that will provide services such as warehouse space, packing orders and delivery.
 They come with a network of other companies and providers that they in turn work with.
 3PLs can manage product sourcing, storage, management of inventory, fulfillment, shipping and transportation, as well as route optimization.